 In April 2021, the board of directors approved the creation of the 2021 Equity Incentive Plan (the "Plan").
 The Plan became effective as of the completion of the corporate conversion, with an annual evergreen provision pursuant to the Plan.
-The Plan currently reserves an aggregate of 2,874,063 shares of common stock, subject to adjustments as provided in the Plan, of which 535,868 are currently still available for issuance as of March 31, 2023.
+The Plan currently reserves an aggregate of 2,874,063 shares of common stock, subject to adjustments as provided in the Plan, of which 485,868 are currently still available for issuance as of June 30, 2023.
 The purpose of the Plan is to attract, retain and incentivize directors, officers, employees, and consultants.

-In June 2021, the Company granted stock options to purchase a total of807,500 shares of common stock to its three executives and three non-employee management team members to replace the Class B Membership Interests that were cancelled in March 2021.
+In June 2021, the Company granted stock options to purchase a total of 807,500 shares of common stock to its three executives and three non-employee management team members to replace the Class B Membership Interests that were cancelled in March 2021.
 The options were issued at an exercise price of \$6.26, with the employee options vesting 40% upon issuance and the balance over 36 months, and the non-employee options vesting at grant date.
-The Company recorded general and administrative expenses of \$181,720 for each of the three months ended March 31, 2023 and 2022, respectively, related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$181,720 and \$363,440 for the three and six months ended June 30, 2023 and 2022, respectively, related to compensation expense for these options.

-In July 2021, the Company granted stock options to purchase a total of1,550,000 shares of common stock to its three executives pursuant to their respective employment agreements, the independent directors, and one consultant, pursuant to the Plan.
+In July 2021, the Company granted stock options to purchase a total of 1,550,000 shares of common stock to its three executives pursuant to their respective employment agreements, the independent directors, and one consultant, pursuant to the Plan.
 The options were issued at an exercise price of \$6.18, the grant date fair value, with one-quarter of the executive's options vesting upon issuance and the balance over 36 months, and the options granted to the directors and consultants vesting over 36 months.
-The Company recorded general and administrative expenses of \$490,916 for each of the three months ended March 31, 2023 and 2022, respectively, related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$490,916 and \$981,833 for each of the three and six months ended June 30, 2023 and 2022, respectively, related to compensation expense for these options.

-In January 2022, the Company granted stock options to purchase a total of80,000 shares of common stock to seven consultants pursuant to the Plan.
+In January 2022, the Company granted stock options to purchase a total of 80,000 shares of common stock to seven consultants pursuant to the Plan.
 The options were issued at an exercise price of \$4.44, the grant date fair value, with one-quarter of the options vesting upon issuance and the balance over 36 months.
-The Company recorded general and administrative expenses of \$18,950 and \$88,433 for the three months ended March 31, 2023 and 2022, respectively, related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$18,950 for the three months ended June 30, 2023 and 2022 respectively and \$37,900 and \$107,373 for the six months ended June 30, 2023 and 2022, respectively, related to compensation expense for these options.

 In April 2022, the Company granted stock options to purchase a total of 30,000 shares of common stock to a new employee pursuant to the Plan.
 The options were issued at an exercise price of \$3.79, the grant date fair value, with one-quarter of the options vesting upon issuance and the balance over 36 months.
-The Company recorded general and administrative expenses of \$5,378 and \$0 for the three months ended March 31, 2023 and 2022, respectively, related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$5,378 and \$25,095 for the three months ended June 30, 2023 and 2022, respectively, and \$10,755 and \$25,095 for six months ended June 30, 2023 and 2022, respectively, related to compensation expense for these options.